Skip to content

 No cookies to display.

-Larimer Lounge Presents Pink Skies on Wednesday, September 10 — All ages, ticketed guests under 16 ONLY ADMITTED WITH TICKETED GUARDIAN 21+ All sales are final.
+Coalesce Talent presents Mousai with EYEMC, Parasox, ELAH and Dasoma on Thursday, August 28th.
+All ages, ticketed guests under 16 ONLY ADMITTED WITH TICKETED GUARDIAN 21+ All sales are final.
 Check your tickets carefully, NO REFUNDS FOR ANY REASON Your name will be on the Will Call list the night of the show at doors time.

-Larimer Lounge Presents K!NG TVT with nvll, tezarakt, hardflip and ginja ninja on Thursday, August 21st.
+Larimer Lounge presents Liquid Suede with HOMETEAM and Echo Vocation on Saturday, August 15th.
 All ages, ticketed guests under 16 ONLY ADMITTED WITH TICKETED GUARDIAN 21+ All sales are final.
 Check your tickets carefully, NO REFUNDS FOR ANY REASON Your name will be on the Will Call list the night of the show at doors time.

-Larimer Lounge Presents Ninajirachi on Thursday, September 11 — All ages, ticketed guests under 16 ONLY ADMITTED WITH TICKETED GUARDIAN 21+ All sales are final.
+Larimer Lounge Presents Tyler Bradford Wright with Scott Fowler and Becca Jay on Sunday, August 31st.
+All ages, ticketed guests under 16 ONLY ADMITTED WITH TICKETED GUARDIAN 21+ All sales are final.
 Check your tickets carefully, NO REFUNDS FOR ANY REASON Your name will be on the Will Call list the night of the show at doors time.